 More Information: SANParks – South African National Parks

-- BOULDERS BEACH is home to a land-based African penguin colony– if that’s not reason enough to visit there may not be words to convince you.
+► BOULDERS BEACHHome to a land-based African penguin colony- if that’s not reason enough to visit there may not be words to convince you.
 You’ll follow the boardwalk from the entry gate down to the main beaches, where most of the penguins spend their time wading and sunbathing, but hang back in the less crowded areas and be patient- you’ll see some more active penguins journeying from the shade to the beach, which will feel almost like a private viewing experience.
 Even penguins like a good day at the beach!

 More Information: SANParks – South African National Parks

-- The KIRSTENBOSCH BOTANICAL GARDENS are home to gorgeous flora and fauna and serves as a quiet retreat from what may otherwise be a very active vacation.
+The Kirstenbosch Botanical Gardens are home to gorgeous flora and fauna and serves as a quiet retreat from what may otherwise be a very active vacation.
 There are free tours of the gardens, but walking it on your own is a very enjoyable way to spend a few peaceful hours.
+Part of the Cape Floristic Region, it was also the first botanic garden in the world to be listed as a UNESCO World Heritage Site.
 Don’t miss the gift shop- we found many items that were reasonably priced and very different from the run-of-the-mill souvenirs we saw in the city.

 More Information: South African National Biodiversity Institute